-It is an often quoted fact that New Zealand has the highest number of trusts per capita in the world.
+It is an often-quoted fact that New Zealand has the highest number of trusts per capita in the world.
 Family trusts will typically have some family members as trustees and other family members as beneficiaries of the trust.
-Unfortunately, this often means that disputes about how the Trust assets are being dealt with means disputes between family members.
+Unfortunately, this often means disputes arise between family members about how trust assets are being dealt with.
 Being involved in any kind of dispute can be stressful.
 If it is a dispute between family members then it can be even more so.

 We recently acted in a dispute between a brother and a sister.
 The sister was one of three trustees of a trust and her brother was one of the beneficiaries of the trust.
 The brother was upset about how distributions from the trust had been made and felt that he was not being treated fairly.
 We acted for the trustee sister.
 Being involved in a dispute involving her brother was extremely distressing for our client on a personal level.
 Court proceedings were filed by the brother and it appeared that all parties would have to go through the expense and stress of a High Court hearing.
 Fortunately however we were able to reach a settlement using the Court’s dispute resolution process.
 This saved everyone money and hopefully means that brother and sister can start to rebuild their relationship.